-Emirates First Class is everything that it's billed to be and when you get to turn all the words, photos and videos you've seen into experience, it takes on an entirely new level.
-Emirates most famous commercial to date, featuring Jennifer Anniston offered a tongue in cheek moment where she asked the cabin crew to "fly this thing around a bit longer" and though most cannot wait to get off a plane, this is one in flight experience you hope truly never ends.
+Emirates First Class is everything that it’s billed to be.
+When you get to turn all the words, photos and videos you’ve seen into experience, it takes on an entirely new level.
+Emirates most famous commercial, featuring Jennifer Anniston in First Class offered a tongue in cheek moment, where she asked the cabin crew to “fly this thing around a bit longer” and though most passengers cannot wait to get off a plane, this is one in flight experience you hope truly never ends.

 The Seat + Suite.
 (Yes, Suite)….

 Upon boarding there’s an almost sense of joy from the cabin crew as they spy your First Class boarding pass.
 A certain charm and warmth begins to flow and in seconds you’re personally escorted to your spacious suite.
 The first initial impression is of course “wow”, followed by another “wow” when you notice that there are no overhead bins-and your carry on can simply tuck into your suite with room to spare for easy access.

 LB EK First sitting open door #theta360 – Spherical Image – RICOH THETA

 As you can see, the suite offers all of the creature comforts one could desire.
 There’s a personal mini bar, orchid to set the mood, beauty products to refresh and most importantly, a novelty lamp.
 Hey, it looks cool.

 After a quick nudge around to check out things like the (actually amazing) writing kit which pops out, Emirates quickly rewards passengers with a welcome beverage.
 Dom Perignon 2006 seemed perfectly (ridiculous) and a must do.
 Over and over and over again.